 The selector disk runs on a 318 stainless steel shaft running in a nylon or Vesconite bushing for a longer trouble-free life with a minimum possibility of binding and maintenance.
 The disc is also dynamically balanced to minimise rotation bias.

-We regularly consider and evaluate the methodology of the fallout dust monitoring programme and the equipment used to collect the samples.
+We regularly consider and evaluate the methodology of the fallout dust monitoring program and the equipment used to collect the samples.

-We are often asked to comment on how the directionality of the four bucket DustWatch unit works and offer the following arguments.
-When the wind stops blowing from a certain direction then the atmosphere above the unit will contain dust that came from that direction (the direction the wind was blowing from).
+We are often asked to comment on how the directionality of the four-bucket DustWatch unit works and offer the following arguments.
+When the wind stops blowing from a certain direction then the atmosphere above the unit will contain the dust that came from that direction (the direction the wind was blowing from).

 So for the period with no wind the dust collected will still ideally be from the source in the direction that the wind was blowing from.

 If the wind quickly changes direction, rotates the lid, and then stops, then depending on how long it blew from the new direction, there will be some cross contamination of fallout dust from the two directions in the buckets.

 There is also the complication of different wind directions at different levels in the atmosphere and other wind patterns that bring dust from one direction and deposit it from another direction.